 Taking on a second job, or moonlighting, can be a great way to earn some extra cash when money is tight or you want to save towards a specific goal.
 This kind of additional work can also help you explore a personal interest that might blossom into a new career direction.
 However, working a second job, even if it’s a small commitment of hours, can throw your work-life balance out of whack, so proceed with caution to avoid burnout.
 The goal is to amp up your earning power, not exhaust you.

 If you’re looking to bulk up your bank account, take a look at what SoFi offers.
-When you open our Checking and Savings with direct deposit, you’ll earn an excellent 2.50% APY, and pay no account fees.
+When you open our Checking and Savings with direct deposit, you’ll earn a competitive APY, and pay no account fees.
 Plus, smart features like automatic saving can help make it simple to manage those multiple paychecks.

 Is it unhealthy to work 2 jobs?